by G. Jack Urso

 In an overcrowded world, having children is a threat to both the world and to the parents.
 Art by Monte Rogers for “Three Tinks on the House,” by F. M. Busby. |

-The art in Vertex could be erotic and viscerally physical, as in this artwork by Monte Rogers for the short story “Three Tinks on the House,” by F. M. Busby.
+The imagery in Vertex could be viscerally physical and erotic, as in this artwork by Monte Rogers for the short story “Three Tinks on the House,” by F. M. Busby.

 |

-Reflective the sensory experiences of LSD, a man sees sounds and hears colors and becomes a guru.
+Reflecting the sensory experiences of LSD, and a countercultural trope, a man sees sounds, hears colors, and becomes a guru.
 Art by Kevin Davidson for the short story “All the Sounds of the Rainbow,” by Norman Spinrad.

 |